 Organic matter holds stuff in the soil

-"Organic" fertilizers come from natural sources.
+"Organic" fertilizers come from nature.
 "Synthetic" ones are man made.

 95% of a plant's mass comes from carbon in the air, and hydrogen and oxygen in water.

-Plants, of course, make their own carbohydrates, or energy, from the sun.
+Plants, make their own carbohydrates, or energy, from the sun.